bethbailey/survey-search/README.md

 ### Running the Django Site

 #### Libraries to Install for Django:
-- wordcloud (sudo pip install wordcloud)
+- wordcloud (sudo pip3 install wordcloud)
-- sklearn (sudo pip install sklearn)
+- sklearn (sudo pip3 install sklearn)
 - Pillow and Matplotlib should already be installed on the VMs.

 To run our site, please go into the Final Site/surveysearch folder and run "python3 manage.py runserver --nothreading".
 We have added "--nothreading" in order to ensure compatibility with matplotlib.
 Once you have run this, go to http://127.0.0.1:8000/search/ in your browser to access the homepage.